bgarcial/sentia-assessment/Documentation/README.md

 - I decided to use local redundant backup and [not geo redundant backup](https://github.com/bgarcial/sentia-assessment/blob/master/Deployments/ARMTemplates/Infrastructure/AzResourceGroupDeploymentApproach/testing.json#L201) due to geo redundant backup store the backups not only within the region in which the MySQL server is deployed, azure also replicate the backup to a paired datacenter in a different region.
   - At the moment I considered local redundant backup with only West Europe region scope as a good starting point with relation to MySQL high availability deployment.
 If we wanto to enable a geo-redundant backup is only [change the default value to Enabled in the ARM template](https://github.com/bgarcial/sentia-assessment/blob/master/Deployments/ARMTemplates/Infrastructure/AzResourceGroupDeploymentApproach/testing.json#L203)
 - The `storageAutoGrow` [also was disabled](https://github.com/bgarcial/sentia-assessment/blob/master/Deployments/ARMTemplates/Infrastructure/AzResourceGroupDeploymentApproach/testing.json#L192) due to in he General Purpose pricing tier I have available a range [between 5GB and 4TB of storage size](https://docs.microsoft.com/en-us/azure/mysql/concepts-pricing-tiers#storage)
+- The `"sslEnforcement": "Disabled"` also was selected in order to allow connections to MySQL server without need certificates.
+The inbound connections to MySQL are secure, because of network service endpoints.
+You can see later the **About Virtual Network services endpoints** section to understand how works the services endpoints over subnets in a security context

 Always will be a good idea [to stay monitoring MySQL](https://docs.microsoft.com/en-us/azure/mysql/concepts-monitoring) in order to start to re-consider the server configuration parameters